-Getting the search intent right is essential if you want to rank high on Google.
-And you can start to capture the intent through your titles.
+Getting the search intent of your content right is essential if you want to rank high on Google.
+And you can start to get the intent right with your titles.

-To understand what’s the keyword intent, enter a search term on Google and look at the results on the first page.
-You’ll see a pattern on how the titles are written and then you can write your SEO title tags the same way.
+To understand what the keyword intent is for your focus keyword, enter the term on Google and look at the results on the first page.
+You’ll see a pattern on how the titles are written and what they’re about, and then you can write your SEO title tags the same way.

-For instance, if you search for the best laptops 2020 on Google, the top results will have a buying intent.
-The titles for each result also match that intent and helps users in making an informed choice.
+For instance, if you search for the best laptops for students on Google, the top results will have a buying intent.
+The titles for each result match that intent.

 Another way of looking at the intent is through SEO plugins and tools.
 These tools will show you the top SERPs for any keyword.
 You can then use them to craft your own title tags with the same intent.